csmith608/ScientificShark/README.md

 We have code for three separate systems in this repository
 - profiler: contains code running on the Raspberry Pi that is the processing unit for the moored profiler, including running the sending radio, collecting data, and running the winch
 - base_station: contains the code running on the base station Raspberry Pi, including the receiving radio and user interface
-- diyBMSv4Code @ cd5c401: a submodule containing the diyBMS code created by Stuart Pittaway and modified slightly -compass
+- diyBMSv4Code @ cd5c401: a submodule containing the diyBMS code created by Stuart Pittaway and modified slightly to send the battery information through the debug pins
--motor

 # Installation